georgit/dist-sys-exercises/lec-5/README.md

 $ python discovery.py portNumber

 where,
-portNumber: is the port number that discovery will listen on, for requests.
+portNumber: is the port number that discovery will listen on for requests.

 Once you have the discovery up and running, you need to then start Conversion servers and Proxy servers with the IP/Hostname and Port Number of this Discovery server.

 ** ADD/REMOVE/LOOKUP protocols are described in the protocols/ folder.
-This discovery does exactly that, not more, not less!**
+This discovery does exactly that, no more, no less!**

 #### Proxy Server